Linear continuous operators with bounded supports: Introduction

 \section{Introduction}

 For a Tychonoff space $X$ we denote by $C(X)$ the linear space of all continuous real-valued functions on $X$. $C^*(X)$ is the subspace of $C(X)$ consisting of the bounded functions.
-We write $C_p(X)$ (resp., $C_p^*(X)$) if $C(X)$ (resp., $C^*(X)$) is endowed with the point-wise convergence topology.
-More information can be found in \cite{ar1}, \cite{vanMill}, \cite{tk}, \cite{tk2}.
+Everywhere below, by $D(X)$ we denote either $C^*(X)$ or $C(X)$, and $D_p(X)$ stays for $D(X)$ endowed with the point-wise convergence topology.
+If $T:D_p(X)\to D_p(Y)$ is a continuous linear map, then there are four possible cases: $D(X)$ is either $C(X)$ or $C^*(X)$ and $D(Y)$ is either $C(Y)$ or $C^*(Y)$.
+We write $D_p(X)$ (resp., $D_p(Y)$) if $D(X)$ (resp., $D(Y)$) is endowed with the point-wise convergence topology.
+More information about function spaces with the point-wise convergence topology can be found in \cite{ar1}, \cite{vanMill}, \cite{tk}.

 Throughout the paper by dimension we mean the {\em covering dimension $\dim$}.
 Recall that for a Tychonoff space $X$ and an integer $n\geq 0$, $\dim X \leq n$ if every finite functionally open cover of the space $X$ has a finite functionally open refinement of order $\leq n$, see \cite{en}.
 According to that definition, we have $\dim X=\dim\beta X$, where $\beta X$ is the \v{C}ech-Stone compactification of $X$.
-After the striking results of Pestov \cite{p} and Gul'ko \cite{gu} that $\dim X=\dim Y$ for any Tychonoff spaces $X$ and $Y$ provided $C_p(X)$ and $C_p(Y)$ are linearly homeomorphic or uniformly homeomorphic, Arhangel'skii \cite{ar} posed the problem whether $\dim Y\leq\dim X$ if there is continuous linear surjection from $C_p(X)$ onto $C_p(Y)$.
-This question was answered negatively by Leiderman-Levin-Pestov \cite{llp} and Leiderman-Morris-Pestov \cite{lmp}.
-For every finite-dimensional metrizable compact space $Y$ there exists a continuous linear surjection $T: C_p([0,1])\to C_p(Y)$ \cite{lmp}.
+After the striking results of Pestov \cite{p} and Gul'ko \cite{gu} that $\dim X=\dim Y$ for any Tychonoff spaces $X$ and $Y$ provided $C_p(X)$ and $C_p(Y)$ are linearly homeomorphic or uniformly homeomorphic, Arhangel'skii \cite{ar} posed the problem whether $\dim Y\leq\dim X$ if there is a continuous linear surjection from $C_p(X)$ onto $C_p(Y)$.
+This question was answered negatively by Leiderman-Levin-Pestov \cite{llp} and Leiderman-Morris-Pestov \cite{lmp}: For every finite-dimensional metrizable compact space $Y$ there exists a continuous linear surjection $T: C_p([0,1])\to C_p(Y)$ \cite{lmp}.

 However, it turned out that the zero-dimensional case is an exception.
 It was shown in \cite{llp} that if there is a linear continuous surjection $T: C_p(X)\to C_p(Y)$ for compact metrizable spaces $X$ and $Y$, then $\dim X=0$ implies that $\dim Y=0$.
 The last result was extended for arbitrary compact spaces by Kawamura-Leiderman \cite{KawL} who raised the question if their result holds for arbitrary Tychonoff spaces $X$ and $Y$.
 Recently, this difficult question was answered positively in \cite{ev}.
-In the present paper we show this is also true for linear continuous surjections $T:D_p(X)\to D_p(X)$, see Corollary 1.3 below.
+In the present paper we show this is also true for linear continuous surjections $T:D_p(X)\to D_p(X)$, see Theorem 1.3 below.